google/subpar/README.md

 Subpar is a utility for creating self-contained python executables.
 It is designed to work well with [Bazel](https://bazel.build/).

+## Status

+Subpar is currently owned by the maintainers of [bazelbuild/rules_python](https://github.com/bazelbuild/rules_python), which depends on it.
+It is not being actively developed beyond what is needed to keep compatibility with rules_python.

+Historically, subpar was the only way to produce a deployable Python artifact in Bazel.
+This is no longer quite true; `--build_python_zip` allows you to create executable Python zip artifacts with the standard `py_binary` rule.
+Subpar still supports some use cases `--build_python_zip` doesn't: In particular, it allows you to build archives of specific targets without using a global command-line flag, and in some cases the archives can run in-place without extraction.

 ## Setup

 * Add the following to your WORKSPACE file: